jturn08/open-home-network/README.md

 - Wired networks: Managed wired ethernet network switch connected to Wi-Fi router and client devices (PCs)

 ### Advanced setup: Wi-Fi and wired network with advanced networking
-The Advanced setup uses thhe Deluxe setup as a base and uses has more powerful dedicated hardware for faster speeds, advanced routing & firewall functionality, and is for a home with multiple client devices connecting wirelessly and with wired ethernet network, and requires Cat5e or better wired ethernet network cabling.
+The Advanced setup uses the Deluxe setup as a base and uses has more powerful dedicated hardware for faster speeds, advanced routing & firewall functionality, and is for a home with multiple client devices connecting wirelessly and with wired ethernet network, and requires Cat5e or better wired ethernet network cabling.

-Functionality
+Functionality (in addition to Deluxe setup)
 - 500+ Mbps internet connection
-- Multiple Wi-Fi access points connected with wired ethernet network
-- Multiple segmented networks for improved security with advanced rules
+- Multiple isolated networks for improved security with advanced rules
-- VPN remote access
-- Wired ethernet networking
+- Advanced monitoring and quality of service

 Components
 - Routing & Firewall: **pfSense** or **OPNsense** compatible PC, thin client, or network appliance
 - Wi-Fi Access Points: **OpenWrt** compatible Wi-Fi router
 - Wired networks: Managed wired ethernet network switch connected to Wi-Fi router and client devices (PCs)

+#### Ultra-fast Local Network setup: 10+ Gbps point-to-point wired networking
+The Ultra-fast Local Network setup is a low-cost way of adding datacenter-grade 10+ Gbps point-to-point wired network connectivity between 2 or 3 desktop PCs, which is useful for boosting speed of data-intensive applications like video editing with files stored remotely on a Network Attached Storage (NAS) server.
+The Ultra-fast Local Network setup can be added on top of Essential, Deluxe or Advanced setups.

+Functionality (in addition to Basic, Deluxe, or Advanced setup)
+- 10+ Gbps ultra-fast point-to-point wired network between 2 or 3 desktop PCs, that's 10x faster than a typical 1 Gbps wired network.

+Components
+- 10+ Gbps network adapter
+- Network cable (Cat6 ethernet, Direct Attached Copper (DAC) cable, or fiber optic cable + fiber transceiver)
+- No network switch required, as PCs are connected directly to each other.

 ## Software & Hardware